This blog post is about my design suggestions for an electric Morris Minor.

 A second option for mounting the electric motor in your Morris Minor, would be by removing the gearbox and either mounting the electric motor at the front end of the drive shaft, and directly attached to its front end.

-Or alternatively the drive shaft could be removed, and the motor mounted directly to the reap axle differential input shaft.
+Or alternatively the drive shaft could be removed, and the motor mounted directly to the rear axle differential input shaft.

 This second method of attaching the electric motor directly to the rear axle differential connection, has advantages and disadvantages.